BeingThink/rescript-koa/README.md

 app->App.on("error", (err, ctx) => Js.log(err))
 ```

-There is a [full example](./examples//index.res) to help you start, Let's try it!
+There is a [Inact Project](https://github.com/BeingThink/rescript-koa-template) to help you start, Let's try it!